 You can combine as many results as you like.
 When this is done, the list of parameters will be determined from the first simulation given in the command by its path.
 Automatic ranges for the plots are determined from the constraints of the first simulation as well.
 Since different simulations might give considerably different results that could go outside of the ranges of one of them, consider using --no-auto-range or specifying custom intervals in the .ini file if needed.
-The --group-name option specifies the prefix for the name of the pdf file that will be generated.
-If you omit this option you will be prompted to type it.
+The --plot-prefix option specifies the prefix for the name of the pdf file that will be generated.
+If you omit this option, grids2s will be used.
 All other settings are optional.